wearetriple/Agrume/README.md

 import Agrume

 AgrumeServiceLocator.shared.setDownloadHandler { url, completion in
-  // Download data, cache it and remember to call the completion }
+  // Download data, cache it and call the completion with the resulting UIImage }

 // Some other place
-agrume.showFrom(self)
+agrume.show(from: self)
 ```

 ### Custom Data Source